 - Energy-efficient lighting

 The architect team reviewed the 2016 community research and worked closely with library staff in a series of work sessions to gather more input about the building needs and patron expectations that are not being currently met.
 Initial design concepts were presented to the Board of Trustees at a public meeting in late summer.
-Trustees and staff provided feedback on options presented, and the planning will continue over the next several months, with opportunities for community feedback to ensure that we safeguard this legacy and continue to offer community-tailored library and affordable library services in Oakwood for generations to come.
+Trustees and staff provided feedback on options presented, and community focus groups were held in November, 2019.
+We safeguard our legacy and want to ensure that we can continue to offer community-tailored and affordable library services in Oakwood for generations to come.